Best Invoicing Software for Freelancers: 13 Tools Ranked for 2026

 Best for: Freelancers who meet clients in person and want unified online/offline payments with no monthly subscription.

 Invoice Ninja is the only open-source option on this list.
 You can either use their hosted version or self-host the entire platform on your own server for complete control over your data.
-The free tier is generous: unlimited invoices for up to 5 clients.
+The free tier is generous: unlimited invoices for up to 20 clients on the hosted version.

 Key features: